 This was his description of Gaea, the embodiment of the Earth in the traditional Greek Theogony of Hesiod.
 It is interesting and no coincidence that modern ecologists have adopted Gaea as a symbol for the earth's biosphere, atmosphere and integrated ecosystem.
 It was first suggested by Sir James Lovelock, a scientist who first devised methods of measuring levels of carbon dioxide in the atmosphere, and suggested that the earth should be considered like a self regulating organism, whose integrity and balance could be upset human activity.From this lofty concept of God, Plato must have viewed the quarrelsome family of Mt.
 Olympus as hardlly qualified to pass judgement or hand out the sort of punishment that Atlantis (and Athens) had suffered.
 He was writing moral philosophy, not strictly and simply history, and the Atlantis story suited the didactic purpose of the dialogue.
 If, as Peter James has so convincingly argued in 'The Sunken Kingdom' it is loosely based on the legend of the kingdom of Tantalus, he either deliberately changed the names and location to be free to use the story for his own purpose, or else the legend changed in the retelling over the two centuries since Solon reputedly heard the legend of Atlantis from Egyptian priests and passed it on through Critias' family.
 In structure Timaeus and Critias are a history of the world from the creation by the 'demiurge' and the Atlantis story was presented as part of the prehistory of the known world and its destruction as one of the earliest of the catastrophes that punctuated history.
 His dialogues were a vehicle for his moral prescriptions and so it suited him to make the destruction of the people of Atlantis a punishment for their pride and moral degeneration.

-When the moment came to imagine what Zeus and the gods were going to say, he was faced with a dilemma, and if their words revealed his identification of an imaginary Atlantis with contemporary Athens, ruled by tyrants, who were morally degenerate deserving punishment by the gods.
-To continue might have left him open to a charge of blasphemy, corruption of the youth of Athens and perhaps the same fate as Socrates.
+When the moment came to imagine what Zeus and the gods were going to say, he was faced with a dangerous dilemma.
+It is likely that the words he would have put into the mouths of the Gods would reveal his identification of an imaginary Atlantis with contemporary Athens then, ruled by tyrants, who were morally degenerate, deserving punishment by the Gods.
+At that time, at the end of the Peloponesian wars, Plato was very pessimistic about the moral and political situation of Athens, and to continue might have left him open to a charge of treason and perhaps blasphemy, corruption of the youth of Athens and perhaps the same fate as Socrates.
 If he believed in the Olympian gods at all, he would have had to portray them either as ruthless, punishing everyone , or else as aware of but unable to direct or avert a global catastrophe ordained by a higher power.
-In any debate on the subject among the gods, given their interests and links, Athena and Hephaestos would have opposed the destruction of Athens, Ares would have approved of their military might and aggression, Hermes would have praised their technology and wealth, and others would have been critical or ambivalent, but opposed to wholesale destruction of most of the civilised world.
+In any debate on the subject among the gods, given their interests and links, Athena and Hephaestos would have opposed the destruction of Atlantis and Athens, Ares would have approved of their military might and aggression, Hermes would have praised their technology and wealth, and others would have been critical or ambivalent, but opposed to wholesale destruction of most of the civilised world.
 Plato must have been halted by the paradox that he had created by bringing in Zeus and the Olympian gods to the dialogue of Critias.
 Secretly he probably believed that the cataclysm was beyond the power of the Olympian gods either to provoke or avert, but did not believe that the power that did control these things was indifferent to the affairs of men or that all life should suffer for the sins of a few.

 Given the contemporary relevance of the Atlantis legend, I have imagined Plato transported in time to the present, free of the oppressive regime in Athens, and finishing Critias' account by writing the dialogue of the gods.
 Their vocabulary is a little archaic, but they can see and understand the contemporary world from their position of Olympian detachment.
 But not everyone is clearly against the dominating rich power with its advanced technology, military might, high standard of living, liberal values and free enterprise.
 But in the background is Gaea, personifying the spirit of the earth, whose biosphere is being destroyed, atmosphere polluted, mineral resources plundered to increase the wealth of the powerful few.
 They are conscious that, as before, their power over the whole "realm of change" is limited to trying to steer the affairs of the human beings who have invoked them, and try to avert the predicted cataclysms caused by the damage to Gaea that their headlong progress will trigger.
 Peter James writes at the end of 'The Sunken Kingdom' : "Ironically enough, it never seemed to occur to Plato that mankind itself could become an extra threat to the fragile environment […] Were he around today, Plato might have had less trouble completing his epic.
 We, the new Atlanteans, would have provided the model and the answer to the philosophical dilemma which seemed to halt his writing […].
 Our appalling greed and abysmal lack of respect for the environment make the hubris of the old Atlanteans seem trivial. "